-The range of presence for whi the constituent was detected the drinking water. ch a constit The average amount of a constituent detected in the drinking water.
-The most recent year tests were conducted. ests were constituent enters the drinking water.
-Primary Standards - Health Based (units) Primary MCL PHG (MCLG) Range of Detection Average Level Most Recent Sampling Date Typical Source of Constituent Substance A (mg/L) 50 0.6 ND - 40 20 2019 Erosion of natural deposits; residue from some surface water treatment processes Substance B (μg/L) 6 1 0.1 - 2.8 1.7 2016 Discharge from petroleum refineries; fire retardants; ceramics; electronics; solder
+The highest level of a constituent allowed in drinking water.
+The range of presence for which the constituent was detected in the drinking water.
+The average amount of a constituent detected in the drinking water. bost recent tests were icted.
+Describes the most likely ways a constituent enters the drinking water.
+Wording provided by the USEPA. un mining water.
+Primary Standards - Health Based (units) Primary MCL PHG (MCLG) Range of Detection Average Level Most Recent Sampling Date Typical Source of Constituent which has no highest level for ich the constituent no known or ected health risks.
+Substance A (mg/L) 50 0.6 ND - 40 20 2019 Erosion of natural deposits; residue from some surface wate treatment processes Substance B (μg/L) 6 1 0.1 - 2.8 1.7 2016 Discharge from petroleum refineries; fire retardants; ceramics; electronics; solder